15 Home Maintenance Tips for the Fall Season

 Get Your Property Ready for Snow

 Before the snow flies, take a few minutes to inspect your property.
 Remove rocks, dog tie-out cable, extension cords, holiday light cords and garden hoses.
-Then stake out paths that run near gardens so you don't accidentally suck up rocks and garden edging.
+Then stake out paths that run near gardens so you don’t accidentally suck up rocks and garden edging.
 Mark your walk and driveway perimeters by pounding in driveway markers.
 If the ground is frozen, just drill a hole using a masonry bit and your battery-powered drill.
+Here’s 10 more drill hacks you probably didn’t know.